What is an Asset Deal?

 As a rule of thumb, sellers will retain business-related obligations.
-In an unstable economic environment, this gives the buyer the ability to divest itself of the responsibility of unfavorable obligations through the structured asset deal.
+In an unstable economic environment, this gives the buyer the ability to avoid the responsibility of unfavorable obligations through the structured asset deal.

-An asset deal might require a longer preparation and negotiation of all the deal aspects (including assets allocated, employment termination and rehiring, lease assignment, contract transferability, creditor payouts, etc).
+An asset deal might require a longer preparation and negotiation of all the deal conditions (including assets allocated, employment termination and rehiring, lease assignment, contract transferability, creditor payouts, etc).
 However, once all these issues are addressed, moving to closing and completing the transaction is little more than a formality.